collocations.org

 1. piece of furniture

-We arranged the party food on a trestle table in the garden.
+We arranged the party food on a trestle table on the patio.

 We found an empty table at the back of the restaurant.